Karosa LC 736

 Karosa LC 736 is a long-distance coach produced from 1984 to 1996 by bus manufacturer Karosa from the Czech Republic.
-It was succeeded by Karosa LC 936 in 1996.
+It was succeeded by the Karosa LC 936 in 1996.

 Construction features

-Karosa LC 736 is a model of Karosa 700 series.
-LC 736 is unified with intercity bus models such as C 734 and B 732.
-Body is semi-self-supporting with frame and engine with manual gearbox is placed in the rear part.
-Only rear axle is propulsed.
-Front axle is independent, rear axle is solid.
+The Karosa LC 736 is a model of the Karosa 700 series.
+The LC 736 is unified with intercity bus models such as the C 734 and B 732.
+The body is semi-self-supporting with a frame, and the engine with a manual gearbox is placed in the rear part.
+Only the rear axle is powered.
+The front axle is independent, while the rear axle is solid.
 All axles are mounted on air suspension.
 On the right side are two doors.
-Inside are used high padded seats.
-Driver's cab is not separated from the rest of the vehicle.
+The interior features high padded seats.
+The driver's cab is not separated from the rest of the vehicle.

 Production and operation

-In the year 1984 started serial production, which continued until 1996.
+Serial production started in 1984 and continued until 1996.

-Currently, number of Karosa LC 736 buses is decreasing, due to high age of buses.
+Currently, the number of Karosa LC 736 buses in service is decreasing due to the advanced age of the vehicles.